JohnMealy23/clinicjs/README.md

 * `this.state.awake` - Turns to true when controller is awake, and false when asleep
 * `this.state.initted` = Is false until controller is initted, then turns to true

+#### globals.state
+This object literal is initially populated by the object in the /app/models/index.js file.
+It should be maintained by the app developer to hold the dynamic state of the application.

 #### globals.settings
 Contents of the ./app/app_settings.js JSON